junwai/Game/Game Rules.md

 - Certain abilities use a predetermined damage amount instead of your damage attribute
 - 'Losing Heath' is different than 'Taking Damage', as incoming damage is considered the precursor to losing health (after Armor/Reaction effects are considered).
 - Dealing damage is not synonymous with a successful attack

+### Targeted Damage
+- Damage that targets a unit is considered Targeted Damage
+- Damage that selects spaces is not considered Targeted Damage

 ## Armor
 - If a unit is damaged during an attack, take the incoming damage of the attacking unit and subtract the targeted unit's Armor value.
 This value is subtracted from the targeted unit’s Health.